Master of Arts in Counseling Psychology

-PY 731 Statistical Analyses in Psychology
+PY 731 Statistical Analysis in Counseling and Therapy

 Statistical logic and procedures, properties of statistical analyses, and application to data collected in a psychological context are emphasized.
 Descriptive and inferential statistical tests constitute the major portion of statistical analyses and reasoning.
 Also stressed is the interplay between statistical questions and answers and research questions and answers.
-Recommended: An undergraduate course in statistics.

 PY 741 Issues in Ethics and Professional Development